LeadCommerceDE/shopware-sdk/README.md

 A PHP SDK for the Shopware 5 REST API.

 **!!!!
 This project is out of date and no longer beeing maintained.
-There are forks available; e.g.  [neta-io/shopware-sdk](https://github.com/neta-io/shopware-sdk) !!!!**
+There are forks available; e.g. [portrino/shopware-sdk](https://github.com/portrino/shopware-sdk) or [neta-io/shopware-sdk](https://github.com/neta-io/shopware-sdk) !!!!**

 STATUS: [Looking for a new maintainer!](https://github.com/LeadCommerceDE/shopware-sdk/issues/24)